davetron5000/daves-resume/README.markdown

 Key Achievements:

-+ Designed a REST-based web service API for integrating Gliffy into any web-enabled software.
-This opens the door to increased market-share, new products, and increased revenue
++ Designed a REST-based web service API for integrating Gliffy into any web-enabled software; supports increased market-share, new products, and increased revenue
-+ Created a MediaWiki plug-in for Gliffy's product that they can sell support for, opening an additional revenue path for the company
++ Created a MediaWiki plug-in for Gliffy's product that they can sell support for; opens additional revenue paths for the company
-+ Refactored JDBC/SQL-based data layer into O/R mapping layer using Java Persistence and Hibernate, thus reducing the maintenance and enhancement costs of Gliffy's flagship product
++ Refactored JDBC/SQL-based data layer into O/R mapping layer using Java Persistence and Hibernate; reduced the maintenance and enhancement costs of Gliffy's flagship product
-+ Created a test-bed for Gliffy's flash-based application and Developer API that made refactoring possible as well as reduced the cost of maintenance.
++ Created a test-bed for Gliffy's flash-based application and Developer API; made refactoring simpler and reduced the cost of maintenance.

 ### Provident Analysis (Fairfax, VA)
 _4/2002 - 4/2008_